FigureZig/Qt-Gst-Camera/README.md

 ![example][product-example]

 This project is a Qt-based application for video processing that integrates with GStreamer for video capture and manipulation.
-Designed for [АО "НКБ ВС"](https://nkbvs.ru/)
+It is designed for [АО "НКБ ВС"](https://nkbvs.ru/)

 ### Built With